 Château Clerc-Milon

-I recall on one of my earliest visits to Bordeaux thinking that I might take a look at Château Clerc-Milon.
-I had some reason to be interested; I had tasted the wine in all manner of vintages, often alongside that of its cousin Château d’Armailhac, and found that although both had consistent appeal it was often Clerc-Milon that I preferred.
-I enjoyed what to me seemed to be a rather firm and cool character, a contrast to the more warm and welcoming style of d’Armailhac.
-And so off I set up the D2, the famed route des châteaux, turning off somewhere near Mousset, north of Pauillac.
+These early searches take us back a couple of decades, when I was a novice still exploring Bordeaux, and I decided I might take a look at Château Clerc-Milon.
+I had some reason to be interested; I had tasted the wine in all manner of vintages, often alongside that of its Rothschild stablemate Château d’Armailhac, and found that although both had consistent appeal it was often Clerc-Milon that I preferred, finding joy in its rather tense and cool character, a contrast to the more welcoming style of d’Armailhac.
+And so off I set up the D2, the famed route des châteaux, turning off somewhere near Mousset, north of the town of Pauillac.
 I had no knowledge of the exact location of the estate, but I knew it was somewhere in this vicinity.
 And how hard could it be to find what was surely a palatial 19th-century residence of gleaming limestone, surrounded by 40-or-so hectares of vines?

-You have probably already guessed what comes next.
-After an hour of fruitless searching along the back streets of Lhorte, Mousset and Anseillan, the three little villages that lie north of Le Pouyalet on the D2, I finally conceded defeat.
+You have probably already guessed the outcome.
+After some fruitless searching along the back streets of Lhorte, Mousset and Anseillan, the three little villages that lie north of Le Pouyalet on the D2, I finally conceded defeat.
 Either I had been given dubious information as to the estate’s location, or there was some mystery here.
 There was, it seemed, no château, not even a little maison that could attempt to fit the bill.
 There were plenty of vines of course, but whether or not these belonged to Château Clerc-Milon remained an unknown.
-There were no vineyard markers to indicate ownership, no helpful signs to hint that I might be on the right track.
+There were no vineyard markers to indicate ownership, and no helpful signs to hint that I might be on the right track.
 I gave up, but vowed to return another day, and take up the quest once again.